 - 1. Write a function only_lowercase that takes a string list and returns a string list that has only the strings in the argument that start with an lowercase letter.
 Assume all strings have at least 1 character.
 Use List.filter, Char.isLower, and String.sub to make a 1-2 line solution. - 2.
 Write a function longest_string1 that takes a string list and returns the longest string in the list.
 If the list is empty, return "".
 In the case of a tie, return the string closest to the beginning of the list.
 Use fold1, String.size, and no recursion (other than the implementation of fold1 is recursive). - 3.
 Write a function longest_string2 that is exactly like longest_string1 except in the case of ties it returns the string closest to the end of the list.
 Your solution should be almost an exact copy of longest_string1.
-Still use foldl and String.size. - 4.
+Still use fold1 and String.size. - 4.
 Write functions longest_string_helper, longest_string3, and longest_string4 such that: - longest_string3 has the same behavior as longest_string1 and longest_string4 has the same behavior as longest_string2. - longest_string_helper has type (int int -> bool) -> string list -> string (notice the currying).
 This function will look a lot like longest_string1 and longest_string2 but is more general because it takes a function as an argument. - If longest_string_helper is passed a function that behaves like > (so it returns true exactly when its first argument is stricly greater than its second), then the function returned has the same behavior as longest_string1. - longest_string3 and longest_string4 are defined with val-bindings and partial applications of longest_string_helper. - 5.
 Write a function longest_lowercase that takes a string list and returns the longest string in the list that begins with an lowercase letter, or "" if there are no such strings.
 Assume all strings have at least 1 character.
 Use a val-binding and the ML library's o operator for composing functions.
 Resolve ties like in problem 2. - 6.
-Write a function rev_string that takes a string and returns the string that is the same characters in reverse order and every letter capitalized (e.g., "foo" becomes "OOF").
-Use a val-bnding-, ML's o operator, the library function rev for reversing lists, and three library functions in the String module, one of which is String.map.
-(Browse the module documentation to find the most useful functions.)
+Write a function caps_no_X_string that takes a string and returns the string that is like the input except every letter is capitalized and every "x" or "X" is removed (e.g., "aBxXXxDdx" becomes "ABDD").
+Use a val binding, ML's o operator, 2-3 library functions in the String module, 1 in the Char module, and 1-2 in the List module.
+Browse the module documentation to find the most useful functions.
+Note ML has strange syntax for character literals, e.g., #"A".